Boudry-Felix/EIH_Classifier/README.md

 - Optuna rounds
 - FLAML time budget

-(Some may have been forgotten, those are the most importants.)
+(Some may have been forgotten, those are the most important ones.)

 ## Data